DataShades/ckanext-transmute/README.md

 ### Transmutators

 There are few default transmutators you can use in your schema.
-Of course, you can define a custom transmutator with the CKAN `IValidators` interface.
+Of course, you can define a custom transmutator with the `ITransmute` interface.
 - `tsm_name_validator` - Wrapper over CKAN default `name_validator` validator
 - `tsm_to_lowercase` - Casts string value to a lowercase
 - `tsm_to_uppercase` - Casts string value to a uppercase